iandennismiller/offline-pages/README.md

 ### 2. fix the first URL

 If you look at the file, everything looks great except the first URL.
+Since I used a for loop to generate most of the URLs, I will need to manually modify the first entry.
 You will notice that the first line now says:

 ```
 http://www.example.com/vb/threads/1234-this-thread/page1